RichardCoffee/privacy-my-way/readme.txt

 = Next Release =
 * Enhancement: Allow for blank or missing Plugin/Author URI in description when filtering plugins.
+* Bugfix: Prevent a recursion issue with user count.

 = 1.5.5 =
 * Bugfix:  fixed compatibility issue with fluidity-theme admin options page.